The store was open in 1929 according to an old St. Louis Directory.

-I live 300 feet away and pass this building every day when I walk my pup to the park.
+I live 300 feet away and pass this building when I walk my pup to the park.

 My grandfather was Frederick James Herman, an autodidact, builder, mechanic, a cyclist, and a kind and generous man.

-He built a clubhouse on the Meramec River where I spent a lot of time in the summers.
+He built a clubhouse on creosote treated stilts along the Meramec River.
+I spent a lot of time in the summers with him, my grandmother, parents, and my siblings.